Perspective | These girls were crushed when Hillary lost in 2016. Four years later, they’ve created their own strong female future.

 The girls have marched, protested, founded, organized and joined.

 “I know you are here because you want to be the generation that fixes the problem as opposed to passing it on to your children and grandchildren,” said Jocelyn McCullough, 17, at one of those rallies.
-She too, was moved to action not only by her activist ancestors, but by the growing racism she saw under the Trump presidency.
+She, too, was moved to action not only by her activist ancestors, but also by the growing racism she saw under the Trump presidency.

 Four years ago, they talked about dreams of med school or law school.
 Now, most of them want to become policymakers, change agents, fighters.

 After Clinton lost, Lauren was inspired to run for student council at her middle school in Virginia.
-Her fiery campaign and fresh ideas not only got her elected to the council, they earned her the most votes, making her student body president.
+Her fiery campaign and fresh ideas not only got her elected to the council, but they earned her the most votes, making her student body president.

 There, she created student-involved activities and organized and ran student walkouts honoring the lives of children killed by school shooters.

 “Our generation in particular is not going to be quiet,” she said.
-“We are immune to dysfunction, and disaster.
-From the beginning, when we were little children, we were practicing active shooter drills.
+“We are immune to dysfunction and disaster.
+From the beginning, when we were little children, we were practicing active-shooter drills.
 Now we’re not even in class because of covid.
 We’re going to make change.”

 Their first worry if Trump is victorious is for the safety of themselves, their family and friends.

-“If he wins I know it will motivate me more to continue my work with anti-racist groups,” Jocelyn said.
+“If he wins, I know it will motivate me more to continue my work with anti-racist groups,” Jocelyn said.
 “I can’t believe we are dealing with this uncertainty of safety due to an election.
 Nevertheless, we cannot stay in shock, but have to get to work no matter who wins.”

 But the girls, who are all young women of color, are hopeful that Sen. Kamala D. Harris (D-Calif.) — another woman of color — will give them the historic win they were anticipating four years ago.